Border Patrol proposes new job to feed, care for illegal immigrants

 The agency already is struggling to keep agents on the job and is well below the number of agents mandated by Congress.

-On the border, the dangers of having agents babysitting migrants rather than out patrolling the line has been brought into sharper focus in recent months.
+On the border, the dangers of having agents babysitting migrants rather than out patrolling the line have been brought into sharper focus in recent months.

-Agents say they know they’re been sent to care for large groups of migrants, then smugglers use the distraction to send drugs over nearby.
+Agents say they know they’re being sent to care for large groups of migrants, then smugglers use the distraction to send drugs over nearby.

 Acting Homeland Security Secretary Kevin McAleenan testified to Congress last week that hard drugs are increasingly being smuggled over between the ports of entry.